 - Add movement- Always be looking for ways to add movement to your lessons.
 This makes students more active and engaged.
 Students can use hand movements or get out of their seats for bigger movement.

-For more ideas on making direct instruction, practice, and application more engaging, check out the Respectful, Responsible, and Engaged training course.
-Use the promo code PODCAST to get the training for free until Thanksgiving 2020.
+For more ideas on making direct instruction, practice, and application more engaging, check out the Respectful, Responsible, and Engaged training course (This course has been replaced with The Respectful Classroom Workbook- get it here!).

 spread the word!